nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ### Conversion

-`AnalyticsProvider.conversion(type:value:)` is an event which notifes the backend that a conversion has been made.
-Conversions are understood as a completed activities that are important to your business.
-It is necessary to have established connection; otherwise, it throws an error.is an event which notifes the backend that a conversion has been made.
-Conversions are completed activities as defined by your business requirements, typically this would be a completed sale or other "final" event.
+`AnalyticsProvider.conversion(type:value:)` is an event which notifies the backend that a conversion has been made.
+Conversions are completed activities as defined by your business requirements, typically a completed sale or other "final" event.
 It is necessary to have established connection; otherwise, it throws an error.

 ```swift
 @MainActor